Medically Reviewed by Dr P. E. Pancoast, MD

 Alcohol detox (detoxification) is a process that aims to:10

-People with AUD may decide to quit drinking at some point.
-Doing so may put them at risk of experiencing alcohol withdrawal.
-For increased safety, stopping alcohol use should occur under medical supervision.
+People with AUD may eventually quit drinking.
+While it’s the right decision, it may put them at risk of experiencing withdrawal.
+For their safety, stopping alcohol use should be handled under medical supervision.

-Alcohol detox can occur safely and effectively in inpatient and outpatient settings:
+Alcohol detox can occur safely and effectively through inpatient and outpatient treatment.

-Despite the convenience, outpatient detox does not separate people from access to alcohol.
-This can increase the risk of relapse, especially for people with severe AUD.
+Despite the convenience, outpatient detox does not separate people from access to alcohol, potentially increasing the risk of relapse.

-People may also choose not to attend outpatient sessions, leading to treatment failure.
+People may also choose not to attend outpatient sessions, leading to subsequent failure.
 In a study of 164 subjects, significantly more inpatients completed detox than outpatients.10

 Some medications used in medical detox include:

-Alcohol detox also has non-medical components like education and counseling to prepare people for other treatments.10
+Alcohol detox also has non-medical components like education and counseling to prepare people for other treatments that will prevent relapse.10

 In this article